 A. All current postings can be found on our website.
 On the front page of the website

 , you will see a link to “Employment”.
 From the “Employment” page, click on the link to Public Career Opportunities

 to see the current postings.

 Q. Do I have to have a degree to apply?
-Is military service or past law enforcement experience accepted in lieu of the degree?
+Does military service or past law enforcement experience count towards anything?

 Q. Are lateral transfers available if I currently work as a Police or Corrections officer?

 We do not have a lateral transfer program.
-All candidates must successfully complete all steps of the hiring process.
-Those candidates who are not Nevada Post Certified must attend an academy.
-The Chief of Police determines if candidates with Nevada Post Certification have to attend the academy or not.
+All candidates must successfully complete all steps of the hiring process and currently also attend our Henderson Police Academy.

 Q. Are there any preferences for hiring given for military service?